Sekinat-Oyeniran/Green_taxi_dataset_2022/README.md

 📌 Project Introduction

-This project explores the operational patterns of Green Taxis in New York City for the year 2022.
-The goal is to understand rider behavior, revenue trends, popular zones, and temporal dynamics across different boroughs using real-world NYC Taxi & Limousine Commission (TLC) trip data.
-The insights are intended to inform urban planning, transportation policy, and business decision-making.
+This project explores the operational dynamics of Green Taxis in New York City during 2022.
+Using real-world data from the NYC Taxi & Limousine Commission (TLC), the analysis uncovers patterns in rider behavior, revenue generation, geographic demand, and time-based activity.
+The goal is to provide actionable insights to support urban planning, transportation policy, and business optimization.

 🎯 Project Aim